The Imbible: FringeNYC (2014)

 The Imbible premiered at the 2014 New York International Fringe Festival at the Celebration of Whimsey theater on August 8, 2014.
-The production was directed by Nicole DiMattei, with production design by Michael Leslie.
-The show was originally headlined by Anthony Caporale in the leading role, with The Backwaiters played by DiMattei, Ruthellen Cheney, and Ariel Estrada.
+The show was produced by Broadway Theatre Studio and directed by Nicole DiMattei, with production design by Michael Leslie.
+The production was originally headlined by Caporale in the leading role, with the Backwaiters played by DiMattei, Ruthellen Cheney, and Ariel Estrada.

 Fringe Encore Series (2014)

-The Fringe Encore Series began on September 5, 2014 at the SoHo Playhouse in SoHo, Manhattan, New York.
-The show retained its original cast, and was originally booked for five performances through October 3, 2014.
+The show was selected to participate in The Fringe Encore Series beginning on September 5, 2014 at the SoHo Playhouse in SoHo, Manhattan, New York.
+The production retained its original cast, and was originally booked for five performances through October 3, 2014.
 After selling out all five nights, it was extended for three additional performances through October 24, 2014.

 Off-Broadway (2014–2020)

 Due to its prior successful runs, the show remained at the SoHo Playhouse to open Off-Broadway on November 21, 2014.
-Caporale, DiMattei, and Cheney remained in the cast, which was expanded to add Alessandra Migliaccio and Kristie Wortman as swings.
+Broadway Theatre Studio continued to produce the run under Caporale’s direction, and Caporale, DiMattei, and Cheney remained in the cast, which was expanded to add Alessandra Migliaccio and Kristie Wortman as swings.
 Estrada was replaced by alternates Will Allen and Mark Edwards.
-In October 2016 the show moved to "The Green Room" at the New World Stages complex on 50th Street where it enjoyed an open run until March of 2020 when all New York theatre shut down due to the COVID-19 pandemic.
-As of 2023, it has yet to return to New World Stages.
+In October 2016 the show moved to “The Green Room” at the New World Stages complex on 50th Street where it enjoyed an open run until March 2020 when all New York theatre shut down due to the COVID-19 pandemic.

-Hornblower Alive After Five City Cruises (2015–)
+Rum and Pirates (2015)

-The show's sequel, The Imbible: Pirate Drinks, was selected as the entertainment for Hornblower Cruises Alive After Five New York City cruises beginning in the summer of 2015.
-Supporting cast members from the Off-Broadway production will swing in and out of the sequel, with Caporale occasionally making guest appearances as well.
+The series’s second installment, The Imbible: Rum and Pirates, was commissioned as the entertainment for Hornblower Cruises Alive After Five New York City cruises beginning in the summer of 2015.
+The sequel featured the story of rum told by a crew of singing pirates.
+Supporting cast members from the Off-Broadway production of “A Spirited History of Drinking” swung in and out of the show, with Caporale occasionally making guest appearances as well.
+Ehrlich provided original musical arrangements for Caporale’s new lyrics to classic sea shanties.
 The show was booked through October 2015 for its initial engagement.

+Following the show's initial run with Hornblower Cruises, Caporale worked with longtime writing and production collaborator DiMattei, who co-wrote the book, to expand the property into a full-length production that ran Off-Broadway at The Producer’s Club for two summer seasons in 2018 and 2019.